-Lee Ann Kroon, CPA, is the Chief Administrative Officer at Axia International that has over 35 years of non-profit accounting experience, she most recently was Executive Director at TOMAGWA Healthcare Ministries for over 4 years and previously spent 15 years as the CFO/COO at San Jose Clinic.
+Lee Ann Kroon, CPA, is the Chief Administrative Officer at Axia International and has over 35 years of non-profit accounting experience.
+She most recently was Executive Director at TOMAGWA Healthcare Ministries for over 4 years and previously spent 15 years as the CFO/COO at San Jose Clinic.
 A native Houstonian, Lee Ann received her education through the Catholic school system of the Archdiocese of Galveston-Houston.
 In 1986, she received her B.A. in Accounting from the University of St. Thomas.
 She is a current board member and vice president of the Texas Association of Charitable Clinics, Women’s Business Forum and Christian Business Luncheon.
 Lee Ann is the mother of 5 and a grandmother of 1.
 She is active in various parent organizations to support her kid’s activities.

 Adam Wright, CPA

 Adam Wright, CPA is the Associate Director of Accounting and Operations for the University of Texas/Texas A&M Investment Management Company, located in Austin TX.
 His previous experience includes working for nearly ten years with the State of Texas Auditor’s Office; the public accounting firm Weaver & Tidwell, LLP; and for CohnReznick as an consulting and disaster recovery services for government and not-for-profit organization.
 He graduated with a degree in Business Administration from the University of Texas at Austin.